- A Theology of Strategy Development

 The narrator shows a keen interest in the dialogue between human purpose and divine purpose, indicating that Jesus’ witnesses, too, must patiently endure the frustration of their own plans in order to discover the opportunity that God holds open.
 This opportunity may not be the next logical step by human calculation.

-The Gospel of Luke shows the Holy Spirit guiding Jesus at every step of the way and he continues to guide the church in Acts.
-God interrupting human plans is a central theme in Acts.
-Just as the Spirit interrupted Paul’s planned visits to Asia, so he interrupted Peter’s planned visits to the Jewish church in diaspora (Acts 10:10-20) and directed and even moved Philip to the places he needed him (Acts 8:26-40).
-God’s plans were not what the apostles had in mind.
-But to the benefit of the entire church throughout the ages since, the apostles trashed their own plans and and followed God.
-Later the other apostles supported the new dimensions of mission introduced by Peter and Paul as they deviated from their own plans and accepted God’s plans (Acts 11 and 15).
+In his two-volume book, Luke-Acts, Luke shows very clearly what following God’s leadership looks like.
+The Gospel of Luke shows the Holy Spirit guiding Jesus at every step of the way and continuing to guide the church in Acts.
+But more than just guidance, God’s abrupt interruption of human plans is a central theme in Acts.
+Just as the Spirit interrupted Paul’s planned visit to Asia, so he interrupted Peter’s planned visits to the Jewish church in diaspora (Acts 10:10-20) and directed and even moved Philip to the places he needed him (Acts 8:26-40).
+God has a history of disrupting human plans, as King David experienced when he planned to build God’s Temple but God reduced his role to that of a fundraiser for the project (still, it was a highly important role that made it possible for his son to build the Temple).